lusid1/Preservation-HiltonUltimateTeamPlay/README.md

 ## Game Components
 Hilton Ultimate Team Play consists of:
-  - The Game UMD Disc containing:
+  - A UMD Disc containing:
     - The launcher (eboot.bin)
     - The (backup) game engine (game.prx)
   - A memory stick containing:
-    - The data_psp folder/contents
+    - The data_psp folder/contents (the game assets)
     - The SALT Scores folder/contents
     - The patch installer/installed EBOOT.PBP
     - The patched game engine (game.prx) if installed.

 After the game has been run for the first time, and the Game Data Installer process completes, the patch installer EBOOT.PBP is replaced with:
-  - An 'patch installed' EBOOT.PBP
+  - The 'patch installed' EBOOT.PBP
-  - The patched GAME.PRX file, which can only be read on the system that ran the installer.
+  - The patched GAME.PRX file, which can only be read on the system that ran the patch installer.

 ## Boot process and known bugs
-  1 The launcher checks the memory stick for the data_psp/data.pak file be make sure the game is present 2 The launcher runs the patch installer EBOOT.PBP
+  1. The launcher checks the memory stick for the data_psp/data.pak file be make sure the game assets are present
+  2. The launcher runs the patch installer EBOOT.PBP
-    - BUG 1: If the patch installer or patch installed eboot is not present it will not proceed to launch the backup game from UMD
+     * BUG 1: If the patch installer or patch installed eboot is not present it will not proceed to launch the backup game from UMD
-  3 The launch run the patched GAME.PRX is present
+  3. The launcher runs the patched GAME.PRX if present
-    - BUG 2: If the patch was installed by a different PSP it will attempt to load it anyway and hang at a black screen 4 If the patched GAME.PRX is missing it launched the backup GAME.PRX from the UMD drive 5 The GAME.PRX loads the data.pak file and runs the game 6 If files are not in the data.pak file it loads them from the memory stick data_psp directory structure
+     * BUG 2: If the patch was installed by a different PSP it will attempt to load it anyway and hang at a black screen
+  4. If the patched GAME.PRX is missing it launches the backup GAME.PRX from the UMD drive
+  5. The GAME.PRX loads the data.pak file and runs the game
+  6. If data files/assets are not found in the data.pak file it loads them from the memory stick data_psp directory structure
-    - BUG 3: The backup version of the game tries to load these files from the wrong location (devkit hard drive)
+     * BUG 3: The backup game engine tries to load these files from the wrong location (devkit hard drive)

 ## Workarounds for known bugs
-  1 The official day0 patch fixes or avoids these bugs, but neither the patch nor the patch installer have been preserved.
+  1. The official day0 patch fixes or avoids these bugs, but neither the patch nor the patch installer have been preserved.
-  2 Apply these workarounds to successfully invoke the backup game.prx
+  2. Apply these workarounds to successfully invoke the backup game.prx
-    - Ensure the patch install completed eboot.pbp file is present on the memory stick (avoids bug#1)
+     * Ensure the patch install completed eboot.pbp file is present on the memory stick (avoids bug#1)
-    - Remove the game.prx file from the memory stick (avoids bug#2)
+     * Remove the game.prx file from the memory stick (avoids bug#2)
-    - replace the empty data.pak with a valid data.pak (avoids bug#3)
+     * replace the empty data.pak with a valid data.pak (avoids bug#3)

 ## Preservation Status
 |Component|Status|Location/Notes|